-What Is Denver’s Green Roof Initiative?
+What Is Denver’s Green Building Initiative?

+This law is a more flexible updated version of the original Denver Green Roof Initiative.
 In November 2017, voters passed the Denver Green Roof Initiative in order to reduce Denver’s Urban Heat Island.
 The Urban Heat Island effect (UHI) is when urban areas become hotter than the surrounding rural areas due to the large amount of impermeable surfaces, such as concrete parking lots and black rooftops.

 Denver is the 3rd highest in UHI; meaning Denver is much hotter (about 23 degrees hotter) in summer than its surrounding rural areas.
 With only 50% of Denver homes having AC, hotter weather can result in heat-related illness or death.